The strategies are designed to separately fine-tune the parameters for different kinds of trading signals.

 Creation and editing:

 To create a new strategy, click “Add New”.
 Fill the name, save.
 Select the signal type from the drop-down list, fill in the parameters.
+Selection of All strategies in the strategy editor by CTRL-A.

 The filled strategy can be copied to the clipboard to send to a friend (in plain text format).
 To insert received text, select the text with the strategy, copy it to the clipboard, click the “Paste” button in the bot.